Catching a Horse and How to do it

 Catching a horse is designed to be hard to do…that’s how horses have survived for millions of years.

 Horses have the innate ability to out-think their predators on the ground.
 A human trying to catch a horse reads like a “predator” to them, so they use their best evasive maneuvers to avoid capture.
-When you’re trying to catch a horse and they’re avoiding you, they’re not being difficult; they’re just trying to survive!
+When you’re trying to catch your horse and they’re avoiding you, they’re not being difficult; they’re just trying to survive!

 When a horse is hard to catch, people tend to gang up and surround the horse…just like wolves or other predators would do.
 They corner the horse, then lunge and grab at him.
 This scares the heck out of a horse.
 In response to any aggressive measures, horses will go into total panic mode.
 In an effort to survive, they’ll fight, try to jump over tall walls or run blindly right over the top of you.